BFlex-lang/.github/profile/README.md

 - We definitely wasted a lot of time making small talk, and as young people in the prime of their years, a lot of talking about Lucas's cousins.
 (Beautiful girls)

 - If there's something we know how to do, it's argue hard about something silly, but always related to the project.
 Disagreements, but likes.

-- Lucas definitely doesn't like studying what he won't use, he prefers practice.
-Eduardo, on the other hand, is much more theoretical, he delves into all the areas he wants, even if he doesn't use some things.

-- Whenever we get tired and need a break, the first thing we do is talk about girls.
+Nothing more.

 - To maintain an organized project, Lucas tries to change school hours from the afternoon to the morning.
 But his school always gets in his way.

-- Tired of seeing Python or JavaScript programmers spread across the world, we decided to create the language.

-- Definitely, a city in the interior of Minas Gerais is not good.
-Lucas notices this fatefully every day.

-- Lucas in a city of 11,200 inhabitants, and Eduardo in one with 20,000 inhabitants, it was certainly unexpected that they could come together and create something as big as BFlex.

-- BFlex had a few names previously, one of them being "LGrow", where the name persisted for a long time.

 # BFlex Website
 Do you need help with something involving language?